mrlandino/life-on-mars/README.md

 ## Custom Image Design

-In building this application I was able to use some skills I learned in my previous career to photoshop an image to depict the calendars that the user is trying to buy.
+In building this application I was able to photoshop an image to depict the calendars that the user is trying to buy.
 ![Space Calendars](./src/Images/Space_Calendars_2023.png)

 ## Running Tests